Born In: Los Angeles, California, U.S.

 Dow returned to acting in 1998 when he played an important role in Adam Friedman-directed documentary film ‘Playing Patti.’
 The following year, he directed an episode titled ‘Field of Fire’ in the popular TV series ‘Star Trek: Deep Space Nine.’
 He then directed a couple of episodes of ‘TNT’ network’s series ‘Crusade.’
 In 2000, he directed a TV movie documentary titled ‘Child Stars: Their Story.’

-Dow is currently working as a modern-art sculptor.
+During the last few years of his life, Dow worked as a modern-art sculptor.
 In December 2008, one of his sculptures was displayed at ‘Societe Nationale des Beaux-Arts’ in Paris, France.
 His bronze sculpture displayed in Paris was titled ‘Unarmed Warrior.’

 Dow dated Carol Marie Theresa Marlow before marrying her on June 14, 1969.
 On March 26, 1973, Marlow and Dow were blessed with a son named Christopher T. Dow.
 After divorcing Carol Marlow on March 10, 1980, Dow married Lauren Shulkind on June 16, 1980.
-Dow and Shulkind had a child and are currently married.
+Dow and Shulkind had a child.

 In May 2022, Tony Dow was diagnosed with liver cancer.
 He died on July 27, 2022, at at his home in Topanga, California.